spyder-ide/mac-application/How to build the app.md

   directly.
 This is very important because the Homebrew versions are not compatible between MacOS versions.

+* Run

-* Run `python symlink-qt.py` or `python3 symlink-qt.py`
+  - `python symlink-qt.py` or
+  - `python3 symlink-qt.py`

+  to create a Homebrew package (using symlinks) from the Qt installation

+* Install PyQt

-* For Python 2
+  - For Python 2

-  * `brew install --build-from-source --without-python3 sip`
+    + `brew install --build-from-source --without-python3 sip`
-  * `brew install --build-from-source --without-python3 pyqt`
+    + `brew install --build-from-source --without-python3 pyqt`

-* For Python 3
+  - For Python 3

-  * `brew install --build-from-source --with-python3 --without-python sip`
+    + `brew install --build-from-source --with-python3 --without-python sip`
-  * `brew install --build-from-source --with-python3 --without-python pyqt`
+    + `brew install --build-from-source --with-python3 --without-python pyqt`

 * *Note*: Ignore the Homebrew warnings printed when installing PyQt4.
 They are not important